Mastering the last mile from the warehouse: The winning duo of WMS and TMS

 This WMS/TMS synchronization enhances three critical processes that take place just before loading:

-• Sorting by round: Guided by information from the TMS, the WMS can direct operators to sort packages not by order, but directly by delivery round.
-This saves considerable time and handling.
+- Route-based sorting: Guided by information from the TMS, the WMS can direct operators to sort packages not by order, but directly by delivery route.
+This results in significant time and handling savings.

-• Consolidation (grouping): If the same recipient is expecting multiple packages, the WMS will notify them so they can be grouped into a single shipment.
-This consolidation maximizes space in the vehicle and simplifies the delivery driver's work.
+- Consolidation (grouping): If the same recipient is expecting multiple packages, the WMS signals this so they can be grouped into a single shipment.
+This consolidation maximizes space in the vehicle and simplifies the driver's job.

-• Smart labeling: The shipping label is no longer a simple sticker with an address.
-Generated at the right time, it becomes a condensed version of logistics intelligence.
-It contains the tracking barcode, specific delivery instructions, and, most importantly, a sequencing code for the route.
-The delivery person simply scans the packages in order to optimize their route.
+- Smart labeling: The shipping label is no longer just a sticker with an address.
+Generated at the right time, it becomes a condensed version of logistical intelligence.
+It contains the tracking barcode, specific delivery instructions, and, most importantly, a sequencing code for the delivery route.
+The delivery driver simply scans the packages in order to optimize their route.

 Optimize loading and routing using real-time data